-The situation: Benjamin Netanyahu, a man who only ever appears with a large Israeli flag behind him, continues to pander to the Right.
+The situation: Benjamin Netanyahu, a man who only appears when a large Israeli flag is behind him, continues to pander to the Right.
 The government obsessively monitors its beloved walls and hands down crushing punishments to any who manage to get beyond them.
 The elections set to take place early in the year are unlikely to crown anyone other than an automatic weapon-wielding titan of authoritarianism.
 Israel continues to angrily flirt with Iran like a bar room drunk unsure whether he wants to fight or fuck.

 Islam factor: Being fought against by a new kid on the terror block: Judaism factor.

 Danger rating: With sexy new entries like Mali shaking things up, it seems like Israel is yesterday’s man.
-This isn’t a Pavement reunion show Israel; you have to keep it fresh!
+This isn’t a Pavement reunion show, Israel; you have to keep it fresh!

-The situation: Having previously being thought of as really fucking suspicious, the Burmese government has recently been lauded for its new-found commitment to peace and democracy.
+The situation: Having previously being thought of as really fucking suspicious, the Burmese government has recently been lauded for its newfound commitment to peace and democracy.
 Pretty awk, considering Christians in the remote Kachin State are being attacked by the 400,000-strong Burmese army.

 Islam factor: In these parts, it's Buddhism factor.
 Who knew the Dalai Lama’s people could be so mean?